karlanka/jekyll-now/_posts/2017-10-05-defence-and-its-impact-on-goals.md

 [thresholds]: https://raw.githubusercontent.com/karlanka/karlanka.github.io/master/images/xg_thresholds.png "xG thresholds"

-The innermost ring represents where inside a shot has to be taken to have an xG-value of 10 % or more if the number of defensive players are 6 and the defensive pressure at 4.
+The innermost ring represents where inside a shot has to be taken to have an xG-value of 10 % or more if the number of defensive players are 6 and the defensive pressure is at 4.
 The outermost ring has the same xG-value but with 1 defensive player and 1 in defensive pressure.
 The 0 defensive pressure and 0 number of defensive player’s threshold would be somewhere on the other half of the pitch.
 The dashed line represents the 10 % xG-threshold of the basic model.

 ### Summary
-Let’s finish with going back to the case study.
+Let’s finish with going back to the examples.
 The basic model gave Paulinho 14 % chance of scoring – with the defensive features this has increased to 29 %.
 Eddahri's goal saw its xG decrease from 17% to 13%.
-Even though both shots are ending up in goal I would say that a model that rates the former´s chance as better does a better job than one that does the opposite.
+Even though both shots are ending up in goal I would say that a model that rates the former's chance as better does a better job than one that does the opposite.
 This alone is somewhat sloppy argumentation but I would argue that everything above together points towards that a model that takes the defence into consideration is better than one which doesn’t.

 If you have come this far I would like to thank you for reading.
 If you have any feedback, I would very much appreciate to hear this – you can find me on [Twitter](https://twitter.com/evilspacelord).
 Also a big thanks to [Stratagem](http://www.stratagem.co) for supplying me with the data.